gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 ## Overview of the Group Rekeying Process {#ssec-overview-group-rekeying-process}

-If the application requires backward and forward security, the Group Manager MUST generate new security parameters and group keying material, and distribute them to the group upon membership changes (rekeying).
+If the application requires backward and forward security, the Group Manager MUST generate new security parameters and group keying material, and distribute them to the group (rekeying) upon membership changes.

 That is, the group is rekeyed when a node joins the group as a new member, or after a current member leaves the group.
-By doing so, a joining node cannot access group communications prior its joining, while a leaving node cannot access group communications after its leaving.
+By doing so, a joining node cannot access communications in the group prior its joining, while a leaving node cannot access communications in the group after its leaving.

-Parameters and keying material include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).
+Parameters and keying material include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).

-The Group Manager rekeys the OSCORE group by means of a group key management scheme and MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} and based on the Basic Rekeying scheme defined in Section 8.2 of {{I-D.palombini-ace-key-groupcomm}}.
+The Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} and based on the Basic Rekeying scheme defined in Section 8.2 of {{I-D.palombini-ace-key-groupcomm}}.

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}